I am the Watcher. I am your guide through this vast new twtiverse. # # Usage: # https://watcher.sour.is/api/plain/users View list of users and latest twt date. # https://watcher.sour.is/api/plain/twt View all twts. # https://watcher.sour.is/api/plain/mentions?uri=:uri View all mentions for uri. # ht

 @<kate https://yarn.girlonthemoon.xyz/user/kat/twtxt.txt> Glad you think so! π My goal with Yarn.social has always been to provide the best (_best that I can anyway!_) truly decentralised (_slow_) social experience that uses the Twtxt format under the hood π

-UI/UX experience (_for those that use it_) and as "client" features (_not spec changes_).
-The two ideas are quite simple:- Voting -- a way to cast, collect a vote on a decision, topic or opinion.
+yarnd UI/UX experience (_for those that use it_) and as "client" features (_not spec changes_).
+The two ideas are quite simple:# url in your feed to be https:// π

 {